Skip to main content

 thermador-sks-and-wolf-pro-range-burners

-Thermador has the best-advertised simmer burners at 100 BTUs on two of their burners, but the burners turn on and off for that average temperature.
+Thermador and SKS advertise the best simmer burners at 100 BTUs on two of their burners, but they achieve this by cycling on and off to maintain an average temperature.

 wolf-pro-range-infrared-griddle-1